Learnware-LAMDA/Learnware/docs/components/spec.rst

 ==================

 The learnware specification describes the model's specialty and utility in a certain format, allowing the model to be identified and reused by future users who may have no prior knowledge of the learnware.
-The ``learnware`` package employs a highly extensible specification design, which consists of two parts:
+The ``Learnware`` package employs a highly extensible specification design, which consists of two parts:

 - **Semantic specification** describes the model's type and functionality through a set of descriptions and tags.
 Learnwares with similar semantic specifications reside in the same specification island
 - **Statistical specification** characterizes the statistical information contained in the model using various machine learning techniques.
 It plays a crucial role in locating the appropriate place for the model within the specification island.